If you are the proud owner of an adorable Maine Coon cat, you will likely have noticed their unique behaviors.

 10. Food Poisoning

-It’s a sad notion, but blepping can occasionally indicate that your cat has eaten something they shouldn’t have, and is attempting to get rid of the taste.
+It’s a sad notion, but blepping can occasionally indicate that your cat has eaten something it shouldn’t have, and is attempting to get rid of the taste.

 Household cleaners, insecticides, and certain food types such as these can be lethal to a Maine Coon cat, leading to food poisoning.